 Mazed North introduces Cornishibai illustrated street storytelling.

-Old tales from North Cornwall told with stunning new illustrations, displayed in a copper box on a tricycle.
+Six tales from North Cornwall told on the streets and cyclepaths by Nina Hills, with stunning new illustrations displayed in a copper box on a tricycle.

 Piskey mischief in print, pen and ink, manga and metal.

 Fowey Hall Hotel Market 30 May 2021 10-2

 The Big Read Fest Gwealan Tops Redruth 18 September 2021

 The scary tale of the Darley Dog that haunts the roads near North Hill is illustrated by printmaker SOPHIE FORDHAM who makes prints and teaches printmaking in her studio at Boyton, near Launceston. www.sophiefordham.co.uk

 The tale of the Piskey's Revenge features delightful pen and ink pictures by STEPHEN LAMBERT who lives and works on Bodmin Moor.
 He has illustrated many childrens's books, including Nobody Rides the Unicorn and The Train Ride.

 The Legend of the Doombar from Padstow is pictured in linocuts by ALEX GOODMAN .

 Alex is an artist and producer and is often found messing around on boats in and around Penryn, Cornwall.

 Her work investigates how stories and relationship to landscape reflect the navigation of our everyday lives.